How Social Media Has (Negatively) Shaped the Way We Travel

 It seems like people have become more concerned with quantity rather than the quality of their experiences.
 How many pictures did you take?
 How many likes did that one picture get?
 How many landmarks did you see?
 How many countries did you go to?

-I admit, sometimes I pride myself on the fact that I have visited a total of 20 countries at the young age of 20.
+I admit, sometimes I pride myself on the fact that I have visited around 30 countries at the young age of 24.
 But I also admit that I have probably only TRULY experienced half of them.
 In order to really understand, appreciate, and experience a culture, it takes more than a day.
 Even if you have 100 pictures to prove you were there.

 So, I think that was a bit of a rant.
 And I think I’m done…for now.
 The main point of this post was to push new travelers in the right direction, whichever direction it is they’re headed.